 Latest from Twitter

 The René Wellek Prize recognizes an outstanding book in the discipline of comparative literature; fields may include literary or cultural theory or history, or any other field of comparative literature.
-The 2018 Wellek Prize will be awarded to a book published during the calendar years 2017 and 2018, and will be awarded at the ACLA annual meeting in 2018 at UCLA in Los Angeles, CA. The prize carries complimentary registration for the Annual Meeting, as well as hotel and airfare accommodations** (not including food) to facilitate the recipient attending the 2018 ACLA Annual Meeting. (**economy-class airfare roundtrip from wherever the prize winner is located the week before the conference, and hotel accommodation for up to 4 nights at the conference hotel rate, or rough equivalent thereof if the conference hotel is booked).
+The 2019 Wellek Prize will be awarded to a book published during the calendar years 2018 and 2019, and will be awarded at the ACLA Annual Meeting on March 7-10, 2019 at Georgetown University.
+The prize carries complimentary registration for the Annual Meeting, as well as hotel and airfare accommodations** (not including food) to facilitate the recipient attending the 2020 ACLA Annual Meeting. (**economy-class airfare roundtrip from wherever the prize winner is located the week before the conference, and hotel accommodation for up to 4 nights at the conference hotel rate, or rough equivalent thereof if the conference hotel is booked).

 HOW TO NOMINATE A BOOK